-All students, with the exception of those in the family houses, will be automatically covered by the UEA block insurance scheme.
+All students will be automatically covered by the UEA block insurance scheme.
 Unless you wish to increase your personal cover you do not need to take any other action in relation to room insurance.
 Please visit the Endsleigh Insurance website to see the insurance covered provided.

 The cost of the basic block insurance is covered by your rent.

 Do I need a TV licence in my room?

 If you want to watch live television on any device, you must purchase the relevant TV licence to avoid fines from TV Licensing.

 Rather than bring a television, we recommend that you watch programmes via our Freewire service through your laptop or PC.
 Please visit the Freewire website for further information.

 A colour TV licence currently costs £145.50 and a black and white licence is £49.
 They will remain at these rates for the next few years as the TV Licence fee has been frozen until 2017.